Hygge Meaning: What is the Danish Secret to Living a Happy, Healthy, Hygge, Lifestyle?

 5 ways to introduce hygge into your life

-Clearly, the Danes are getting something right — the country regularly ranks near the top in the Happiness Research Institute’s global listings.
+Clearly, Danish society is getting something right — the country regularly ranks near the top in the Happiness Research Institute’s global listings.
 And, as countries across the world are discovering, hygge is a central theme that nourishes the soul and sparks a little warmth and wellbeing during times of need.
 The below 5 steps will provide guidance on how to sprinkle a little hygge into your lifestyle.

 1. Find out what feels hygge for you